COVID-19 vaccination in the United States: Vaccination program

-The US map below is for the percent of people of all ages who received all doses prescribed by the initial COVID-19 vaccination protocol.
-Two of the three COVID-19 vaccines used in the U.S. require two shots to be fully vaccinated.
-The other vaccine requires only one shot.
-Booster doses are recommended too.

 Vaccines were distributed to states on a population basis, with the vaccine rollouts being administered by each individual U.S. state.
 The Centers for Disease Control and Prevention suggested that hospital workers and nursing home personnel be the first individuals vaccinated.
 The subsequent phases of the rollout are determined by each individual state agency.

-The CDC has issued cards that can be used to track vaccine progress and serve as a proof of vaccination when requested (such as during international travel).
+The CDC has issued cards that can be used to track vaccine progress and serve as a proof of vaccination when required (such as during international travel, or entering a restaurant or workplace).
 States such as California and New York have offered a digital immunity passport accessible via a mobile app.